A nicely-built indoor security camera that has been improved with the addition of clip downloads.

 Hive View – IFTTT, Alexa and Google Home

-Hive hasn’t yet enabled an IFTTT channel, so you can’t use motion detected on the camera to control other devices, such as turning on your smart lights.
-Nor has Hive yet enabled any Recipes for the camera, turning on your connected smart lights automatically in much the same way that Works With Nest can control Philips Hue bulbs.
+Hive has not yet enabled any Recipes for the camera, turning on your connected smart lights automatically in much the same way that Works With Nest can control Philips Hue bulbs.

 There’s currently no Alexa integration, either, which is a shame.
 I’d like to see an Echo Show skill, letting me view the camera’s feed through the smart display.
 Likewise, there’s currently no Google Home or Apple HomeKit support.